 Measuring Height and Width

-I grabbed my roll of Frog Tape from my office and placed a strip on the back of the mirror over the 2 hangers, making sure that the Frog Tape was straight.
+I grabbed my roll of Frog Tape from my office and placed a strip on the back of the mirror across the 2 hangers, making sure that the Frog Tape was straight.

 NOTE: If you have identical, multiple pieces to hang, you only have to make your Frog Tape strip once.